Order Promise Date calculator for Cin7 Core and Omni

 2) It has a more advanced design with protections to greatly reduce inflated stock levels in Shopify, substantially eliminating the risk of overselling during periods of high demand.

 The GrowthPath sync uses a number of techniques to minimise this risk.
-Each time the sync runs, it takes stock snapshots and order snapshots, to detect orders which are only in one system and then adjust the Dear stock to anticipate orders which Dear does not yet know about.
+Each time the sync runs, it takes stock snapshots and order snapshots, to detect orders which are only in one system and then adjust the Cin7 Core (Dear) stock to anticipate orders which Cin7 Core (Dear) does not yet know about.
 There is still a timing risk as even "delta updates" from Shopify take a few seconds, but due to an optimised multipass approach, we believe it as small as theoretically possible; typically 5s to 15s.
 Optionally there is an additional protection that prevents stock increases in Shopify unless they occur over two successive updates.
 This delays legitimate stock increase corrections from flowing to Shopify, but provides extra protection against over-sells.
 The GrowthPath stock update acts over the entire stock, rather than per SKU, and does not wait to be triggered by orders; this means that if an incorrect stock level still happens despite the two layers of protection, it will be corrected within a few minutes, which is another layer of protection.
-The GrowthPath approach can not run stock updates as frequently as the Dear Cin7 core approach, but it is more robust.
+The GrowthPath approach can not run stock updates as frequently as the Cin7 Core (Dear) Cin7 core approach, but it is more robust.
 Our clients who use this run stock updates once every 30 minutes to once every 15 minutes (remembering that Shopify manages stock levels itself).
 If the same warehouse is service multiple stores, faster updates are needed.

 Document Recognition for automated PDF PO entry